 Introduction

 The general pattern of arterial supply of the hand consists of two systems for the volar aspect and a single system for the dorsal aspect.
 The volar supply is arranged into a superficial and a deep group i.e., superficial palmar arch and deep palmar arch.
-The su- perficial palmar arch is mainly fed by the ulnar artery, passing su- perficial to the flexor retinaculum, then curving laterally to form an arch, lying just deep to the palmar aponeurosis.
+The su- superficial palmar arch is mainly fed by the ulnar artery, passing su- superficial to the flexor retinaculum, then curving laterally to form an arch, lying just deep to the palmar aponeurosis.
 About one third of the superficial palmar arch is formed by the ulnar artery alone; a further third is completed by the superficial palmar branch of the radial artery; and a third by the radialis indicis artery, often a branch of the princeps pollicis artery, or by the median artery [1].
-The su- perficial palmar arch is an arterial arcade and a dominant vascular structure of the palm.
-It is localized just deep to palmar aponeurosis and is superficial to digital branches of the median nerve, long flex- or tendons of the forearm and lumbricals of the palm [2].
-The arch is formed by superficial terminal branch of the ulnar artery and can be completed on lateral side by superficial palmar branch of the radial artery or the princeps pollicis artery or the radialis indicis artery or the median artery which accompanies the median nerve [3].
-From the convexity of superficial palmar arch three common palmar digi- tal arteries will arise and each one divides into two proper palmar digital arteries.
+The su- superficial palmar arch is an arterial arcade and a dominant vascular structure of the palm.
+It is localised just deep to the palmar aponeurosis and is superficial to the digital branches of the median nerve, long flexor or tendons of the forearm and lumbricals of the palm [2].
+The arch is formed by the superficial terminal branch of the ulnar artery and can be completed on the lateral side by a superficial palmar branch of the radial artery or the princeps pollicis artery or the radialis indicis artery or the median artery, which accompanies the median nerve [3].
+From the convexity of the superficial palmar arch, three common palmar digital arteries will arise, and each one divides into two proper palmar digital arteries.
 These run along the contiguous sides of all four medial fingers to supply them.
-The palmar digital artery for the me- dial side of the little finger leaves the arch under palmaris brevis.
+The palmar digital artery for the medial side of the little finger leaves the arch under palmaris brevis.
 The radial side of the index finger is supplied by the radialis indicis

-artery and the thumb is supplied by the princeps pollicis artery both of these are branches of the radial artery [1].
-The anastomoses between the radial and the ulnar arteries through superficial and deep palmar arches in the palm play a significant role through col- lateral circulation in the diseases of the palm.
+artery, and the thumb is supplied by the princeps pollicis artery both of which are branches of the radial artery [1].
+The anastomoses between the radial and the ulnar arteries through superficial and deep palmar arches in the palm play a significant role through collateral circulation in the diseases of the palm.
 Knowledge of the frequency of anatomical variations of the arterial pattern of the hand is crucial for safe and successful hand surgeries [4].

 Case Report

-During routine dissection for the undergraduate first MBBS students on the right upper limb of a 70 years old donated embalmed male cadaver in the Department of Anatomy, K.J.
-Somaiya Medical Col- lege, Sion, Mumbai, India, we observed an incomplete superficial palmar arch.
-In the present case superficial palmar arch was formed alone by the ulnar artery, without the contribution of radial artery or any of its branches.
-Ulnar artery entered the palm by coursing in front of the flexor retinaculum, just distal to the retinacu- lum it gave a deep branch and continued as the superficial palmar arch.
-But it was an incomplete arch, occupying almost normal posi- tion.
-It supplied palmar aspect of all the fingers including thumb and index finger.
-It gave a digital branch to the ulnar side of the little finger, three common palmar digital branches to supply adjacent sides of medial four fingers.
+During routine dissection for the undergraduate first MBBS students on the right upper limb of a 70-year-old donated embalmed male cadaver in the Department of Anatomy, K.J.
+Somaiya Medical College, Sion, Mumbai, India, we observed an incomplete superficial palmar arch.
+In the present case superficial palmar arch was formed alone by the ulnar artery, without the contribution of a radial artery or any of its branches.
+Ulnar artery entered the palm by coursing in front of the flexor retinaculum, just distal to the retinaculum, it gave a deep branch and continued as the superficial palmar arch.
+But it was an incomplete arch, occupying almost normal position.
+It supplied the palmar aspect of all the fingers, including the thumb and index finger.
+It gave a digital branch to the ulnar side of the little finger, three common palmar digital branches to supply the adjacent sides of the medial four fingers.
 The palmar digital artery for the medial side of the little finger leaves the arch under palmaris brevis.
-The radial side of the index finger is supplied by the radialis indicis ar- tery and the thumb is supplied by the princeps pollicis artery both of these are branches of the radial artery.
+The radial side of the index finger is supplied by the radialis indicis artery and the thumb is supplied by the princeps pollicis artery, both of which are branches of the radial artery.